 So we’re on dangerous ground if we lose sight of the fact that the dissociative identity disorder person in front of us is a unique human being whose sense of humanity needs to be restored.

-And it is from that viewpoint that I consider the sixty-
+And it is from that viewpoint that I consider the sixty-four-billion dollar question posed to me on a weekly, even a daily basis: how do I get treatment?

 Ah yes, Utopia.

 And let’s think for a moment about that issue of uniqueness.
 What I need from the NHS might be very different from someone else.
 At times in my life I have been in a wheelchair, but I have not been for some years now.
-But I know people with dissociative identity disorder who are bed-
+But I know people with dissociative identity disorder who are bed-bound, house-bound, wheelchair-bound.
+The Utopic vision of NHS healthcare provision would have to take into account the fact that some people with dissociative identity disorder end up in wheelchairs, while others do not.
+I use that example because it is a visually obvious one, and if you have ever been in a wheelchair you will know how different the world seems from waist-height and you will realise that there are a lot of other issues for you as a dissociative identity disorder wheelchair user than for a leg user.

 BACK TO THE BIG MONEY QUESTION.
 HOW DO WE ACCESS TREATMENT?

 But I am unique.
-I am in a unique relationship with my (two) therapists.
+I am in a unique relationship with the therapists I have worked with.
 I am in a unique relationship with my GP.
 I am in a unique position in terms of what is or isn’t in my bank accounts.
-I am not saying that other people don’t have similar circumstances, but I have yet to meet anyone else who was abused exactly as I was within the same relational milieu, with the same outcomes, the same ensuing life story, the same partner/spouse, the same current life situation.
+I am not saying that other people don’t have similar circumstances, but I have yet to meet anyone else who was abused exactly as I was within the same relational milieu, with the same outcomes, the same ensuing life story, the same partner/spouse or lack thereof, the same current life situation.

-So when people ask us, “Should I try to get the NHS to fund my therapy?” what can we say?
+So when people ask me, ‘Should I try to get the NHS to fund my therapy?’ what can I say?
 What is your unique position?
 What is your unique set of characteristics and traits and experiences and aspirations and difficulties, and what is the unique situation of your GP and your local NHS Primary Care Trust?
-What is the unique set of circumstances that is your battle, and are you able to marshall your resources towards the battle with the NHS?
+What is the unique set of circumstances that is your battle, and are you able to marshal your resources towards the battle with the NHS?

 I have carried a lot of guilt for paying for my own therapy.
-There are things that my husband and my kids have gone without because of it.
+There are things that both I and other people went without because of it.
 Sometimes I feel that maybe I would feel more as if I am ‘proper dissociative identity disorder’ (that elusive and nebulous status) if my condition were validated by a diagnosis by an NHS Consultant Psychiatrist.
 Sometimes I feel that I would feel better about myself if society in the form of the NHS took some responsibility for what happened to me and were putting it right.
 Sometimes I feel angry that 16 and 17 years olds can be paid £30 a week to stay in education (which will ultimately benefit them anyway) while I even have to pay for my prescriptions and receive absolutely no help at all from the Government for the effects of a multitude of crimes committed against me.

 When I talk about how I am relieved that I have avoided the battle with the NHS, people tend to hear it one of two ways.
 There are those, many of whom email me afterwards, who are grateful for what they see as the validation of the choice that they too have made.
 People may think that those who are paying for private therapy do so because they can afford it, but I’ve come to realise that many cannot afford it.
-And for some there is huge guilt at the sacrifices they are having to make in other areas of their life, especially when there are children involved and their self-
+And for some there is huge guilt at the sacrifices they are having to make in other areas of their life, especially when there are children involved and their self-funded therapy means that there are literally no presents at Christmas.

 So everyone is unique.
 Every person who works in the NHS is unique.
 Every Primary Care Trust, every mental health department, is unique.
 And everyone’s battle for treatment will be unique.
 That’s why the sixty four billion dollar question remains unanswered.